Bluffs Police: Woman swerves to dodge animal, runs vehicle into lake

-A woman in her 40s drove into the smaller lake at Big Lake Park around 11 a.m.
+A woman drove into the smaller lake at Big Lake Park around 11 a.m.
 Monday morning.

 She was transported to a local hospital with minor injuries, according to Sgt.
 Jill Knotek of the Council Bluffs Police Department.